Probing the Quantum Nature of Gravity through Classical Diffusion: Separability bound

 which has to be satisfied by any quantum dynamics.

-Partial transposition has the physical interpretation of a partial time reversal, which, for continuous variables, can be recast geometrically as a partial reflection in phase space.
-The PPT condition amounts to requiring that separable quantum state is mapped into a valid, i.e. positive, quantum state by this reflection.
+Partial transposition has the physical interpretation of a partial time reversal, that is, for continuous variables, it can be recast geometrically as a partial reflection in phase space, which is codified in the matrix $\Lambda = \text{diag}[1,1,1,-1]$.
+The PPT condition amounts to the observation that separable quantum states must be mapped into valid, i.e. positive, quantum states by this reflection.
 This is equivalent to the request that the partially transposed state satisfies Heisenberg's uncertainty principle~\eqref{MAIN_EQ:UP}~\cite{simon2000peres}.
-Introducing the matrix $\Lambda = \text{diag}[1,1,1,-1]$ which codifies the partial reflection in phase space with respect to the second party, the PPT condition can thus be written concisely as a matrix inequality:
+Introducing the partial reflection in phase space with respect to the second party, the PPT condition can thus be written concisely as a matrix inequality:

 which must hold for any separable state with covariance $V(t)$.